Nokia-Bell-Labs/cerberus/README.md

 ## Datasets

-Multimodal datasets and dataset generation scripts can be found in [dataset directory](./datasets).
+Multimodal datasets and dataset generation scripts can be found in [dataset directory](./dataset).

+Note: all third-party content with their respective copyrights.
+These are used here as examples.
+You can replace them with your own content.

 ## Citation
 If you find this useful in your research, please consider citing:
 ```bibtex